We claim their wins, we claim their courage

 As I write this, I am reminded of Koko Potona Diphare, my father’s Mmane.

 She also marched in 1956.
-Of my women ancestors, she is one of the rebellious ones.
+Of my woman ancestors, she is one of the rebellious ones.

 I invoke her fighting spirit and that of the women of 1956 who refused to be boxed and muted.
 I invoke this rebelliousness and applaud South African women for following not only their passions, but for harnessing their gifts so that they can continue to challenge and nurture.